 Retail stores can also segment lists by loyalty and product bought.
 That way, if you have a special sale for your most loyal customers or on a particular item, you can make sure that the people who are most interested in it will hear about it first.

-Where to get the information for your lists
+Where to get the information to segment your email lists

 Getting more than just a name and an email address is as easy as asking.
 While you don’t want to overwhelm subscribers with too many fields on forms, asking for a zip code or the name of the person’s organization can go a long way.

-You can do this when people sign up in the store or you can customize your Join My Mail List form so people can self-segment into the categories they find most interesting.
+You can do this when people sign up in the store or you can customize your email list sign-up form so people can self-segment into the categories they find most interesting.